Thank Goodness for Grandparents!

 3- Shop, Lunch and Carousel at the Mall

 Grand Rapids is the home to many awesome minor league and club sports teams.
-Whether grandpa is a hockey fan or a baseball buff, you’ll be able to find a great sporting event in GR anytime of the year!
+Whether Grandpa is a hockey fan or Grandma is a baseball buff, you’ll be able to find a great sporting event in GR anytime of the year!

 - Grand Rapids Drive (Basketball)